ghuh/bookmark_manager/README.md

 The intention is that the CSV file is stored in Git/SCM and it can be synced between devices using Git/SCM.

+### Tags

+Tags are just a way to organize bookmarks.
+Like labels in Gmail.

 ### Details

 The "CSV" file is actually `|` separated with 3 columns: URL, DESCRIPTION, and TAGS.
 The TAGS column contains a comma separated list.